Mr David Enstone

 2. The Registrant did not appear nor was he represented.
-He had not attended the original final hearing on 28-30 September 2015 or the first review hearing in September 2016 and the last review in October 2017.
+He did not attended the original final hearing on 28-30 September 2015 or the first review hearing in September 2016 and the last review in October 2017.

-3. On behalf of the HCPC, Mr Pye applied for the hearing to be conducted in the absence of the Registrant on the basis that the Registrant had been notified of the date, time and location of the hearing at his registered address.
-Mr Pye submitted that it was in the public interest for the hearing to proceed expeditiously.
+3. On behalf of the HCPC, Ms Simpson applied for the hearing to be conducted in the absence of the Registrant on the basis that the Registrant had been notified of the date, time and location of the hearing at his registered address.
+Ms Simpson submitted that it was in the public interest for the hearing to proceed expeditiously.

-4. Having considered the HCPTS Practice Note on proceeding in absence and the advice of the Legal Assessor on the case of GMC v Adeogba EWCA Civ 162 (“the fair, economical, expeditious and efficient disposal of allegations against medical practitioners is of real importance”), the Panel was satisfied that the Registrant had received reasonable notice of today’s hearing.
-The Registrant had not applied for an adjournment and had voluntarily absented himself.
+4. Having considered the HCPTS Practice Note on Proceeding in Absence, and the advice of the Legal Assessor, the Panel was satisfied that the Registrant had received reasonable notice of today’s hearing.
+The Registrant had not applied for an adjournment.
 There was no indication that he would attend at a later date if today’s hearing were to be adjourned.
-The Panel noted the overriding public interest in dealing with matters in a timely manner and that this was a mandatory review which had to take place within three days of the date of this hearing.
+The Panel noted the overriding public interest in dealing with matters in a timely manner and that this was a mandatory review.
 In balancing the Registrant’s interest and the public interest, the Panel decided that the matter should be heard in the absence of the Registrant.

-5. Mr Pye for the HCPC applied for the entirety of the hearing to be held in private on the basis that the evidence concerned the health of the Registrant.
+5. Ms Simpson for the HCPC applied for the entirety of the hearing to be held in private on the basis that the evidence concerned the health of the Registrant.